 For years Defendants denied [] Reyes the opportunity to progress out of solitary confinement on the sole ground that [] Reyes was not participating in the Step-Down Program.
 Yet the Step-Down Program was not made available to [] Reyes.

-Id. \P 82-83, 85-87 (emphasis added) (alterations in original).2 meaningful review or oversight of the ICA's segregation retention decisions."
-Id. ¶¶ 88, 91.
+Id. ¶¶ 82-83, 85-87 (emphasis added) (alterations in original).2

+Reyes further contends that the ERT and DTT provide "no meaningful review or oversight of the ICA's segregation retention decisions."
+Id. \P 88, 91.
 He alleges that: